 The psychology of colours in marketing is about the meaning of each colour in your marketing and advertising materials and how it affects your consumers.

-Colour is one of the most critical factors that affects consumer behaviour during shopping.
-It is an essential element that you should consider in your design, branding and marketing strategies.
+Colour is one of the most critical factors affecting consumer shopping behaviour.
+You should consider it an essential element in your design, branding and marketing strategies.
 How you perceive a particular colour may have a lot to do with your preference, experiences in the past, cultural differences, gender differences, and so on.
-Your choice of colour is essential right from your logo down to the shade of paint in your office.
+Your choice of colour is essential, from your logo down to the shade of paint in your office.

 While we have proven no particular colour to boost conversions or drive sales more successfully than others, the use of colour psychology appears to affect a brand’s ability to make itself stand out.